cljoly/telescope-repo.nvim/README.md

 <!-- end_remove -->

 `telescope-repo` is an extension for [telescope.nvim][] that searches the filesystem for git (or other scm) repositories.
 Use cases include:
-- If you don’t start vim from the shell (from a GUI or as the start command of a terminal), you are most likely in your `$HOME` directory.
+* If you don’t start vim from the shell (from a GUI or as the start command of a terminal), you are most likely in your `$HOME` directory.
 You then want to jump into your code as quickly as possible and this plugin can help!
-- Sometimes, you have the definition of a function and use of it in different repositories  (e.g. a library you wrote and a program using this library).
-This plugin helps opening the two, for instance in two splits.
+* Sometimes, you have the definition of a function and use of it in different repositories  (e.g. a library you wrote and a program using this library).
+This plugin helps to open the two, for instance in two splits.

 <!-- remove -->
 [![Finding the repositories with “telescope” in their name, with the README in the panel on the top](https://asciinema.org/a/431528.svg)](https://asciinema.org/a/431528)